Charles Abel (missionary): Reliance on American funding

-Family
+Personal life

+In 1891, Abel went to Sydney and on 22 November 1891 married Elizabeth Beatrice Emma Moxon (1869–1939), known as Beatrice, the daughter of a wealthy Anglican family who he had met aboard ship, returning with her to Kwato.
 Abel and his wife had four children, Phyllis, Cecil, Russell and Marjorie.
 With the American funds, they were trained at Cambridge University and the University of London to take over at Kwato.
 In fact, a high proportion of the money from America was spent on the children's education.
 During his lifetime, Abel had very little influence on Papua outside of the Kwato mission and it was only when his son, Sir Cecil Abel, took over the mission that missionaries from Kwato began to venture westwards along the coast.
 Cecil eventually moved to Port Moresby, where he became close to some of Papua New Guinea's early leaders, such as the country's first prime minister, Michael Somare, and was credited with writing the preamble to the Papua New Guinea constitution.
 Charles Abel's great-grandson, also called Charles Abel, is a PNG politician who has served as deputy prime minister and as minister for finance and rural development.

-Death

 Abel travelled to America and England in 1929–30 to settle matters regarding the sale of Kwato by the LMS, but died after a motor accident in England on 10 April 1930.
 His ashes were returned to Kwato.
 In 1964 the Kwato mission rejoined the LMS.